The Alumni Engagement Council

 Tala alahmar

-Tala is currently pursuing an M.A. in Democracy & Governance at Georgetown University.
+In May 2025, Tala graduated with her M.A. in Democracy & Governance from Georgetown University.
 As an immigrant from Syria, she is deeply passionate about diplomacy and human rights advocacy.
 Tala was involved in many student organizations and internship opportunities throughout her undergraduate journey.
 In 2021, while enrolled in community college, she served as the Student Representative on the Board of Directors for Phi Theta Kappa Honor Society, representing over 200,000 students.
 Most recently, she completed a project aiming to use AI to forecast risks to elections in democratic nations.
 Tala enjoys spending time with her cat, taking long walks, and trying new coffee shops.

 yanelle cruz bonilla